 In this blog post, we’ll discuss why and how you should trade U.S. stocks.
 Furthermore, we’ll look at how to determine a broker that works best for you and your trading strategy.

 One of the most enticing reasons to trade U.S. stocks is diversifying your portfolio!
 Overall when the economy is slow in Canada, you can always use the U.S. economy as a buffer.
 Additionally, the U.S. market offers a ton more opportunities to invest in different sectors.

 Canada is dominated by four main sectors:

 In the U.S. you have the opportunity to trade within every sector.
 Some of the big ones that are more greatly exposed in the U.S. and not in Canada are healthcare, consumer staples, and technology.

 The technology sector is a big one for those thinking about trading U.S. stocks from Canada.
 Some of the biggest tech companies in the world are traded on the U.S. markets.
-By trading U.S. stock you’ll be able to have access to companies like Facebook and Google.
+By trading U.S. stock you’ll be able to have access to companies like Meta Platforms and Google.

-Another reason why you may consider trading U.S. stocks is that two of the largest stock exchanges in the world are U.S. markets.
+Another reason to consider trading U.S. stocks is that two of the largest stock exchanges in the world are U.S. markets.
 The New York Stock Exchange and the NASDAQ are both traded in the U.S. markets.